dansmyers/AI/Challenge_Projects/1-Philosophy_Chatbot/README.md

 <img src="socrates_visual_novel.png" width="400px" />

-#### How broadly is "philospher" defined?
+#### How broadly is "philosopher" defined?
 Do I have to choose a well-known Western European figure?

 Pretty broadly.
 You are welcome to go outside the standard European/Ancient Greek/Enlightenment tradition if you'd like.
 You could choose a figure from economics, politics, history, or the arts, as long as they're known for having influential ideas about their area.